openfedem/fedem-docs/README.md

 ## About this project

-This project contains all end user documentation for FEDEM.
+This project contains all end-user documentation for FEDEM.
 It consists of the following:

-- LaTeX source files for the [Theory guide](src/TheoryGuide/)
+- LaTeX source files for the [Theory Guide](src/TheoryGuide/)
-- LaTeX source files for the [User's guide](src/UsersGuide/)
+- LaTeX source files for the [User's Guide](src/UsersGuide/)
 - HTML source and image files as well as build script for the [Reference Guide](src/ReferenceGuide/)

 ## Requirements and Setup

 To compile the PDF-version of the Theory and User's Guides, you need to have a [LaTeX](https://www.latex-project.org/) installation on your local computer.
-On Windows, for instance, the [MiKTex](https://miktex.org/) package can be used.
+On Windows, for instance, the [MiKTeX](https://miktex.org/) package can be used.
-Most Linux distributions can install a LaTeX compiler through their package management system.
+Most Linux distributions can install a LaTeX compiler through their respective package management system.

-To compile the CHM-file containing the Reference guide (on Windows only), you need to intall the [Microsoft HTML Help Workshop](https://learn.microsoft.com/en-us/previous-versions/windows/desktop/htmlhelp/microsoft-html-help-downloads) tool.
+To compile the CHM-file containing the Reference Guide (on Windows only), you need to intall the [Microsoft HTML Help Workshop](https://learn.microsoft.com/en-us/previous-versions/windows/desktop/htmlhelp/microsoft-html-help-downloads) tool.

 On Windows, you can then build the three documents by executing the bat-file